 We all have to admit that at some point of parenting, we ran out the door with nothing for our children.
 If you haven’t, your time will come.
 Haha.
 Once we have children it seems our minds are all over the place.
 I actually packed all the kids bags for a little night getaway and drove away leaving the bags in the driveway.
 Thankfully I had our emergency bags in the car.

 I never had emergency bags until we had a bad hurricane coming towards us.
-I wanted to make sure I was prepared for any situation.
+I wanted to make sure we were prepared for any situation.
 I keep a kids play bag and an overnight bag, (enough for the whole family) in the car ever since.
 Yes, some might say why would you want to tote those bags around in your car.
 They have saved my butt many of times.
 Especially when your boys are still learning to aim, you might need that change of clothes.

 - Reusable learning books (it’s an easy wipe off and do again.)